andrzej16913/chat14/README.md

     $ python make_room.py

 To use https you need certificate.
+You can generate one yourself like this:

+    $ openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365

-Generate one yourself and get real certificate from CA
+or you can get real certificate from CA

 Usage
 -